allegro/hermes/docs/docs/user/subscribing.md

 ## Retransmission

 Hermes gives an option to easily retransmit messages that are still available on Kafka.
-Simply send POST to:
+Simply send a PUT to:

 ```
 /topics/{topicName}/subscriptions/{subscriptionName}/retransmission